 Male Breast Lift or Reduction

 Obesity in men often leads to breast enlargement, a condition referred to as Gynecomastia.
-We treat this with a combination of liposuction and skin removal.
+We treat this with a combination of Skin Removal and Liposuction Wisconsin.
 The pattern of scars varies with the amount of correction needed, but we often leave them well concealed by chest hair.
 Risks of the procedure are bleeding and infection.
 Recovery time is about one week.*